SecureCodeWarrior/sensei-edutools/lesson1 - setup/task2 - add a cookbook/task.md

 # Add A Cookbook

-Sensei uses Cookbooks of Recipes which are designed to help you with a particular technology or for your Team coding standards.
+Sensei uses _Cookbooks_, i.e. collections of Recipes, that are designed to help you with a particular technology or for your team's coding standards.

-To help with this tutorial, we have created a Cookbook on GitHub that you can add to this project.
-In this lesson we will install it because we'll need it to complete the next task.
+To help with this tutorial, we have created a [Cookbook on GitHub](https://github.com/SecureCodeWarrior/sensei-edutools-recipes) that you can add to this project.

+In this lesson we will install the Cookbook from Github because we'll need it to complete the next task.

 ## To install the Cookbook.

 Open the Sensei Cookbooks manager, either by:

-- clicking on the "Sensei Cookbooks" tab
+- clicking on the **Sensei Cookbooks** tab
-- choose "Recipe Editor" from the main "Sensei" menu
+- choose "**Recipe Editor**" from the main "**Sensei**" menu

 Now we want to add a reference to the Cookbook on GitHub.